9623Y/9623Y-Spin-Up-Notebook/README.md

 #### **End of Entry**

-We didnt get a ton don because we started rather late at night so we only got looking over the game manual but we will do some more work later in the week.
+We didnt get a ton done because we started rather late at night so we only got looking over the game manual but we will do some more work later in the week.